ESRC Festival of Social Science 2012

 Disseminate information about the online portal focusing on the use of technologies in schools.

-During the event, the work undertaken with Aldebaran robotics will be showcased.
+During the event, the work undertaken with Aldebaran robotics was showcased.
 Aldebaran robotics are world leaders in the development of a humanoid robot.
 Topcliffe have hosted two robots in their classrooms since March 2012.

 ESRC Festival of Social Science 2011